HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Note that all general attributes of action elements (neither prepositional nor adverbial attributes) are treated as strings or parameterized strings by the interpreter; all attributes of noun elements and external elements are treated as characters by the interpreter string or parameterized string.

-##### 3.1.2.5) Optional tags
+##### 3.1.2.5) Optional Tag

 Strict XML syntax is required, so, in principle, no tags can be omitted, but there are special cases as described below.

 1) Omit `DOCTYPE` entirely

-We can omit the `DOCTYPE` element entirely.
+We can omit `DOCTYPE` element entirely.
 In this case, the parser handles the default `DOCTYPE` as follows:

 ```
 <!DOCTYPE hvml SYSTEM "f:">
 ```

-2) Omit the `head` element entirely
+2) Omit `head` element entirely

-We can omit the `head` element entirely.
+We can omit `head` element entirely.
 In this case, if the target document supports a `head` element, an empty `head` element will be created in the target document.

 ```hvml
 <!DOCTYPE hvml>